Wi-Fi-Labs/Labs-Guides/GEN 3/Guides/Gen3RoamerRNG.md

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Images/G3RoamerRNG7.png" width=480 height=320/></p><br>

-Finally all that's left now is catching your Roamer!
-If you're on FRLG or Emerald and are not using a Master Ball, you can use the 100% Catch RNG Bot feature of the lua script to catch the Roamer in your preferred Poké Ball, without having to endure a long battle and/or a long cycle of Save Restoring until you manually catch it.<br>
+Finally all that's left now is catching your Roamer:<br>

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Images/G3RoamerRNG8.png" width=480 height=320/></p>

+_Note: There is a tab of the lua script named `100% Catch` that allows you to RNG the catching sequence to guarantee a capture with whatever Ball you decide to use.
+This is quite useful if you're not using a Master Ball, so be sure to check it's instructions and give it a try!_

 ## Troubleshooting